hruzeda/hruzeda.github.io/script.md

 # Who Am I:

 I'm 32 now, single parent, living in the countryside of the state of São Paulo.
-I started working with HTML and CSS back in 2010 on an advertising agency, but progressed through lots of other techs since then.
+I started working with HTML and CSS back in 2010 and worked with lots of languages and frameworks since then.

-For the last five years I've been working outsourced for an audio conferencing company as an extension of their development team.
-We work mostly with Java EE apps, slowly updating some and trying to replace others.
+In the last five years I've been working outsourced for an audio conferencing company as an extension of their development team.
+We work with Java EE apps, keeping them up to date with new features and standards and replacing legacy apps.

-My scrum team, specifically, works with internal applications that the customer uses to schedule conferences, create users, manage access and specific features to those conferences as well as provisioning and synchronizing with other databases and third party services like Zoom and Cisco.
+My scrum team works mostly with internal applications that the customer uses to schedule conferences, create users, manage access and specific features to those conferences as well as provisioning and synchronizing with other databases and third party services like Zoom and Cisco.

-Front end apps are pretty outdated but, since they're not customer facing, updating them isn't always prioritized.
-Everytime we get a chance though, we try to create POCs consuming something from their APIs to try out new techs.
+Although most front end apps are not customer facing, every time we get a chance we create small POCs consuming something from their APIs to try out new techs.

 # Experiences and projects: